jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Cloud Watch Metrics.md

 > resp_body_json: The JSON response body of the HTTP request to the Azure monitor metrics API.
 This is a dictionary with string keys and values.

 # Raises:
-> This function does not raise any exceptions.
+> The `GetCloudWatchMetrics` function raises a generic Exception if the provided parameters are invalid.

 # Example